 48. Are the residential suites and apartments co-ed?

 No, rooms are assigned on a single sex basis, although floors are co-ed.
+Students are encouraged to contact the Housing Office to discuss indivdiual housing needs, including gender inclusive housing options.

 49. What about married/family housing?

-Cal State Stanislaus does not offer married or family housing.
+University Housing does not offer married or family housing.
 Individuals may refer to our Community Housing Information to obtain information about off-campus married/family housing options.

 50. How do I file a work order?